ZhangZen/Java/01-object-and-oop-concept/README.md

 but the abstract things we can not consider as object such as emotion, anger, funny, happy, ...
 For example, table, chair, computer, ... are objects.

-- A collection of object having same one or more properties/behaviours is called `Class`.
+- A collection of object having same one or more characteristics/behaviours is called `Class`.
-For instance, class `Student` is a class standing for any student in our program; as the `Student.java` file in my code, they will have some properties such as `id`, `name`, `className`, ...
+For instance, class `Student` is a class standing for any student in our program; as the `Student.java` file in source code, they will have some properties such as `id`, `name`, `className`, ...

 ```java
 package com.github.truongbb;